joecity/jekyll-now/_posts/2015-01-26-product-owner.md

 That statement, like a carefully crafted Daily Mail headline, got me thinking...
 How many good product owners have I seen?
 What makes one "good"?
 Are we asking too much from one role?
 If so, how can we help out here?

-The Product Owner is such a critical part of the team, and agile delivery, I have decided to make this a multi-part post to cover the topic.
+There seems to be a lot of focus on agile coaches and scrum masters, and the poor product owner can often be overlooked.
+However the Product Owner is arguably the most important part of a team, a critical role for successful agile delivery.
+I have decided to make this a multi-part post to cover the topic.

 This article will cover the key responsibilities of a Product Owner.
 I then want to follow this up with common problems Scrum teams and their Product Owners face, barriers to being a "good" Product Owner, and what we as agile coaches, scrum masters and team members can do to help mitigate them.

 ## What is a Product Owner?